 It concerns the nature of values and norms, and how they play into the choices we make, and into our retrospective assessments.
 That is, I work mainly in the theories of choice, action, and practical reason.

-My biggest contribution is definitions for "human values" and “meaningful choices" that are precise enough to create surveys, metrics, aligned ML models, new democratic mechanisms, etc. Perhaps this will also lead to explainable, moral learning in AI, and offer a path past mechanisms that optimize for engagement and revealed preference, rather than underlying values.
+One contribution is an operationalization for "human values" and meaningful choices precise enough that mechanisms, metrics, and ML models can be built on top.
+Perhaps this will also lead to explainable moral reasoning in AI, and offer a path past mechanisms that optimize against us.

 My deepest motivation is not just to contribute to philosophy, but to answer pressing questions like: